sjmignot/dogsbody/content/posts/the-third-bank-of-the-river.md

-title: "João Rosa’s The Third Bank of the River: Consciousness, Anxiety, Control, and Family"
+title: "The Third Bank of the River: consciousness, anxiety, and family"
 date: 2018-08-27
 tags: joao-rosa,book,short-story,consciousness,anxiety,family
-subject: the third bank of the river
+genre: literature
-genre: book
+resonances: A Death in the Family

 Maybe it’s just me.
 Though, saying this after a title that pretends to “know all, say all” seems a kind of literary escapism—brackets of reluctance.
 This is what I have to say, and I will tell you.
 Though to say it right requires a journalistic recap of my day: a kind of middle school diary entry.
 Bear with me (please).